-Since January 1, 2020, the compensation of the Corporation's independent directors consists of an all-inclusive annual retainer structure comprising both a cash and an equity component.
+The compensation of the Corporation's independent directors consists of an all-inclusive annual retainer structure comprising both a cash and an equity component.
 Board and committee members do not receive meeting attendance fees and the flat-fee compensation structure applies regardless of the number of meetings attended by directors.
-The flat-fee approach is consistent with the compensation trends of the Corporation's compensation peer group, reduces variability of director fees, promotes objectivity and independence, reflects the risk, responsibility and expected time commitment of directors, facilitates meeting frequency while holding costs, and enhances alignment of director compensation with the interests of Shareholders.
-Each director may elect to receive all or a portion of their annual base cash retainer in DSUs, and each director may elect to receive up to 50% of their annual equity retainer in the form of RSUs and the balance in DSUs.
+The flat-fee approach is consistent with the compensation trends of the Corporation's Compensation Peer Group (as defined herein), reduces variability of director fees, promotes objectivity and independence, reflects the risk, responsibility and expected time commitment of directors, facilitates meeting frequency while holding costs, and enhances alignment of director compensation with the interests of Shareholders.
+Each director may elect to receive all or a portion of their annual base cash retainer in DSUs, and each director may elect to receive up to 50% of their annual equity retainer in the form of RSUs and the balance (up to 100%) in the form of DSUs.

-In 2022, the HCCC retained the services of Meridian Compensation Partners ("Meridian") to provide expertise and advice on a compensation market review for independent directors.
+In 2023, the HRCC retained the services of Meridian Compensation Partners ("Meridian") to provide expertise and advice on a compensation market review for independent directors.
 The review confirmed that the compensation of the Corporation's independent directors is aligned to the median of its compensation peer group and, accordingly, no changes were made.

-The Corporation's President and CEO did not receive compensation for serving as a director of the Corporation.
-For information regarding the compensation received by Mr. Evans in 2022 in his capacity as President and CEO, refer to "Executive Compensation".
+During 2023, the Corporation's President and CEO, Mr. Derek Evans, did not receive compensation for serving as a director of the Corporation.
+For information regarding the compensation received by Mr. Evans in 2023 in his capacity as President and CEO, refer to "Executive Compensation".